 I loved my group of friends.
-We were a very small clique within the school, but we had all been friends since birth.
-On top of that, we just didn’t fit in well with any of the other cliques.
-Even though we all went to a prestigious private school, we were still beyond any of the other kids in terms of our status in the community.
-Each of our families held esteemed positions in the community, as well as very lucrative ones.
+We were a very small faction within the school, but we had all been friends since first grade.
+You can make strange friendships like that only when you’re young, because when you’re young, the whole world is a strange land of exploration and discovery.
+Because the three of us were a bit different, the strangeness of the world remained strange to us, while the rest of the world seemed to fall into its rut of certainty and familiarity.
+That our strange friendship lasted so long is amazing, because we really were pretty different from each other.

-Jake’s dad was the head of the police force in the affluent sector of the Western metropolis.
-While some of the other sectors had to deal with high crime rates, the police force in the Western sector dealt more with issues such as drug supplying and trafficking, as well as upholding commercial and urban codes.
+Bodhi’s dad was the head of the police force in the affluent sector of the Western metropolis.
+While some of the other sectors had to deal with higher crime rates, the police force in the Western sector dealt more with issues such as drug supplying and trafficking, as well as upholding commercial and urban codes.
 These were the sorts of things good entrepreneurial-minded people could take advantage of, if they had access and authority.
-Jake’s dad had all three.
+Bodhi’s dad had all three.
+Bodhi’s dad was an entrepreneur with access and authority.

-Tyler’s dad was more of the overt type.
+Leo’s dad was more of the overt type.
 He came from humble beginnings in the more impoverished sector of the metropolis.
 But he was able to make his way to affluence through his savvy personality.
-A very smooth talking extrovert, Tyler’s dad made friends in high places very quickly, and used his connections to help those who could help him.
+A very smooth talking extrovert, Leo’s dad made friends in high places very quickly, and used his connections to help those who could help him.
+But while the wealthy wanted to be friends with Leo’s dad, they had little respect for him.
+He was a convenient friend, but not the kind one is keen to show off.

 My dad followed a more conventional path to wealth by becoming a business man.
-He was very well educated, he was very well connected, and he was very perspicacious and astute when it came to hiring staff, business deals, and the like.
-It certainly didn’t hurt that his more secretive associates were Jake’s dad and Tyler’s dad, but he got his foot in prosperity’s door through what appeared to be more legitimate means.
-That’s what mattered the most to me.
+I mean, I guess he was actually born a businessman.
+When your grandpa started what has now become the largest company in the galaxy, one doesn’t have too much of a choice in terms of what they become.
+But my dad didn’t just inherit the title of businessman.
+He was a businessman in his own right.
+He was very well educated, he was very well connected, and he was very perspicacious and astute when it came to hiring staff, making business deals, and developing relationships.
+It certainly didn’t hurt that his more secretive associates were Bodhi’s dad and Leo’s dad, but his wealth was much more legitimate and respectable on the surface.